Merger Clause: Everything You Need to Know

 Establishing a thorough merger clause is important, so as to prevent any legal issues in the future.
 Make sure that you and the other party to the agreement are aware that the contract is the final agreement.
 Ensure that both you and the other party input all pertinent terms in the merger clause; even if the other party has been made aware of the fact that any prior negotiations or agreements will not be part of the written agreement, it is still best to include those items in the merger clause.

-If you need additional drafting a merger clause in your agreement, you can post your legal need on UpCounsel’s marketplace.
+If you need additional drafting a merger clause in your agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.